 - Join our email list by sending an email to firstname.lastname@example.org

-The Student Farm Managers are in charge of the daily operations at Dilmun Hill, including the sustainable vegetable production; the sales, marketing and donation of produce; and all outreach and education efforts such as hosting tours, events and classes.
+The farm managers are in charge of the daily operations at Dilmun Hill, including the sustainable vegetable production; the sales, marketing and donation of produce; and all outreach and education efforts such as hosting tours, events and classes.
 Responsibilities are split up between the different managers.
 Being a farm manager is a full time paid position over the summer months and a part-time position during the fall and spring semesters.
 Managers must be undergraduate students at Cornell and are also eligible to earn academic credits.
 Whether or not you have farm experience, we welcome you to join our team.
 A job as a farm manager provides the opportunity to launch yourself into a prominent leadership position at this fully-functioning farm.
-Applications for the 2017 manager positions are accepted now!

-Student Researchers conduct their own research at the farm.
+Student researchers conduct their own research at the farm.
 They also help the managers with daily operations and 2 to 4 hours of field work a week.
 If you feel that your research project is a good fit with our organically managed student farm and mission, we would like to hear about it!
-Contact us anytime, and check this website in January with details on the application process.

-The Organic Coordinator is so much more than the supervisor of the farm managers: she is an advisor and mentor on any matter concerning the farm, may it be agricultural or administrative; she is the main staff liaison with the University and CUAES; she provides direct support and input to student managers and Steering Committee members.
-Contact our organic coordinator, Betsy Leonard
+The Organic Coordinator is so much more than the supervisor of the farm managers: she is an advisor and mentor on any matter concerning the farm, may it be agricultural or administrative; she is the main staff liaison with the University and Cornell AES; she provides direct support and input to student managers and Steering Committee members.